ryanshiroma/strava-analyzer/README.md

-# Strava Mapper
+# Strava Analyzer

-*This is a project I worked on in March 2019 to learn the basic ideas of using APIs, AWS Lambda, AWS DynamoDB, and Flask in one combined project.
-It's still a work in progress.*
+Strava Analyzer is a web app compiling some of my runner's high, mid-run, almost-sprained-your-ankle-on-that-curb, weird, analysis ideas.
+It currently utilizes the Strava API and the Dark Sky API and is deployed on AWS Lambda with Zappa.

+Try out the current version here: https://pwjwuiuj6i.execute-api.us-east-1.amazonaws.com/dev/

+**Current Ideas:**

-Strava Mapper is a web app deployed on AWS Lambda that maps out all of your previously run Strava workout routes on a single Google map.
+- [x] Map out all of your previously run Strava workout routes on a single Google map.

-Try it out here: https://pwjwuiuj6i.execute-api.us-east-1.amazonaws.com/dev/
+- [ ]  Plot interprettable effects of variables commonly associated with running pace using a [GAM](https://en.wikipedia.org/wiki/Generalized_additive_model).

+- [ ] Extended summary statistics

 ### Credits/Inspiration: